 3.0 Movement to the gable end It can be seen that the gable end is out of vertical by approximately 15 degrees.
 We could also see within the roof that attempts have been made to tie the gable end in.

-We could see some old iron bracing to the front of the property, which indicates there has been an attempt to tie-in the structure, which appears far older than the concrete small roof tiles that are likely to have been added in the 1970s.
+Gable end out of true We could see some old iron bracing to the front of the property, which indicates there has been an attempt to tie-in the structure, which appears far older than the concrete small roof tiles that are likely to have been added in the 1970s.